 To purchase radioactive materials, the principal investigator (PI) or Permit Holder submits a completed university purchase requisition to their business office.
 The purchase requisition should bear the words “Radioactive Material.”
-The PI’s campus unit must initiate a purchase requisition or standing purchase order for the radioactive materials in the Banner or iBuy System.
-The only iBuy form that can be used to purchase radioactive materials is the university "Controlled Substance Form."
+The PI’s campus unit must initiate a regular purchase requisition or standing purchase order for the radioactive materials in the iBuy System.
+The only iBuy form that can be used to purchase radioactive materials is the university "Purchase Requisition Form."
 Then the unit must enter the applicable information into the radioactive material purchasing database for final authorization.

 To ensure expeditious handling of the order, the PI should ensure that the following information is provided on the university purchase requisition:

 Unless previous arrangements have been made, all radioactive materials must be shipped to:

 ATTN: PI/Permit Number

 2006 South Griffith Drive

 Champaign, Illinois 61820